 Transmuting trauma through food and body stories

-Well Now envisions a world where no-one is starved of food, company, dignity or security.
-My expertise is in helping people cultivate health and justice, personally and socially.
+My approach, Well Now, envisions a world where no-one is starved of food, company, dignity or security.
+This is about more than ‘being healthy’.

-Well Now offers a radical, realistic and rigorous approach to transforming the way you relate to food, knowledge and bodies to catalyse deep change.
-Whether you want to build a fairer society, make sense of your eating, finish a brilliant PhD, grow in self-compassion or improve your clinic’s outcomes, I am ready to support you to champion the needs of peace and wellbeing, now.
+Whether you want to build a fairer society, make sense of your eating, finish a brilliant PhD, grow in self-compassion or improve your clinic’s outcomes, if any of this puts words to something you’ve been searching for I’d love to hear from you.

 Why Well Now?